ChainSafe/dappeteer/docs/API.md

 <a name="acceptAddNetwork"></a>
 ## `metaMask.acceptAddNetwork(shouldSwitch?: boolean): Promise<void>`

 commands MetaMask to accept a Network addition.
 For this to work MetaMask has to be in a Network addition state (basically prompting the user to accept/reject a Network addition).
-You can optionnaly tell Metamask to switch to this network by passing the `true` parameter (default to `false`).
+You can optionnaly tell MetaMask to switch to this network by passing the `true` parameter (default to `false`).

 <a name="rejectAddNetwork"></a>
 ## `metaMask.rejectAddNetwork(): Promise<void>`